Trivivium/devops-2k20/report/REPORT.md

 ### Hosting
 As the application should be publically available IP address we needed a hosting provider for the production environment.
-The course presented Digital Ocean as an option, and as a couple of us had prior experience with them we choose this solution.
+The course presented [Digital Ocean][host-1] as an option, and as a couple of us had prior experience with them we choose this solution.
-The prior experience along with the option to utilize the Github Education Pack for free credits meant we had confidence in the decision.
+The prior experience along with the option to utilize the [Github Student Developer Pack][host-2] for free credits meant we had confidence in the decision.

-We started out provisioning a small droplet, which is what Digital Ocean names their virtual private servers (VPS), with enough resources to host the application and the database inside Docker containers.
-However, whenwe added monitoring and logging to application we had increasing requirements for the specs of the VPS.
-To meet these requirements we provisioned multiple droplets as scaling a single VPS vertically would introduce downtime, which we wanted to avoid.
+We started out provisioning a small [Droplet][host-3], which is what Digital Ocean names their virtual private servers (VPS), with enough resources to host the application and the database inside Docker containers.
+However, when we added monitoring and logging to application we had increasing requirements for the specs of the VPS.
+To meet these requirements we provisioned multiple Droplets as scaling a single VPS vertically would introduce downtime, which we wanted to avoid.

-The result of this approach led us to having two droplets; one for our tools (e.g., logging) and one for the solution.
+The result of this approach led us to having two Droplets; one for our tools (e.g., logging) and one for the solution.
 In retrospect this was probably the right decision as it increases our resiliency.
 If one of the droplets crashes the other one remains untouched.